4s4v1n/sav1nbrave4code/README.md

 ### I'm backend C/C++ developer

-I study in 21 school and in NSTU on applied mathematic.
+I study in 21 school and work as junior C++/Qt developer.

 ### Skills and Tools